Invite Robert to speak, and be inspired.

 What do teachers and parents see when they envision a sensational learning environment?
 Enthusiasm?
 Laughter?
 Everyone being their core selves?
 What is the fundamental recipe for creating a positive student culture?

 The answer: to fundamentally understand our students' mental and emotional wiring.
 Ask them and they'll tell you, they crave a meaningful connection with their teachers.
 Our understanding of how they relate to learning, and to us, is the difference between igniting deep learning, or extinguishing it cold.
 Once we tune in to the frequency by which they learn, and live, we cultivate the very bond necessary for inspired education.
 Then they thrive.

-The Art of Inspired Teaching is exactly that: an artform.
+How to connect to students and inspire them is, at its essence, an art form.
 It's about so much more than teaching tactics alone.
 Tactics are important, yes, and they are an essential part of the conversation.
 Yet at the heart of any learning exchange lies the very people taking part in that exchange.
 We all go the extra mile for those whom we feel a deep connection to.
 Understanding how people learn most effectively is the basis for all our success.
 And now, even the NY Times realizes how important the human connection is.

 Workshop #1 – Become a "Response Ninja"